 Terri Krivosha is passionate about helping businesses grow, succeed, and scale.
 As a strategic business attorney, she helps a vibrant network of entrepreneurial and dynamic businesses see the "forest through the trees."

-Using her broad strategic skills together with extensive experience to help her clients achieve success in all phases of their development and growth.
+Using her broad strategic skills together with extensive experience, Terri works as a partner with clients to help them achieve their goals in all phases of their development and growth.
 She provides general counsel advice to her clients relating to all stages in the life cycle of a business, including contract drafting and negotiation, mergers and acquisitions, financing, strategic partnerships, distribution agreements, joint ventures, governance issues, exit strategies, and sales and recapitalizations.

 Terri served as chair of Maslon's Governance Committee from May 2003 through May 2007 and as the chair of the firm's Business & Securities Group from 2009 through 2013.
 In her capacity as chair of the firm and chair of the firm's Business & Securities Group, Terri has learned many valuable lessons about the operation of a business which she applies to help her clients every day.